Ueberspannung/PD-PPS-Controller/README.md

 - providing "regulated" output (only possible with augmented profile)
   this will be optional.
 There will be four options
     - no regulation
-      the system will set the selected valuse only
+      the system will set the selected value only
     - constant voltage
       the system will try to adjust the output voltage within 20 mV
-      no current active current limiting will be used.
+      no active current limiting will be used.
 This will be done by the power supply.
     - constant voltage and constant current when the current exceeds the desired value the voltage will be reduced
-	  this will be assisted by the power supllies current limiting function
+	  this will be assisted by the power suplly's current limiting function
     - constant voltage and constant current maximum in this mode the current limiting of the power supply will be set to max.
 	  The current limiting is done in sw only.
 This prevents the power supply from